g2vinay/KVSpec/Certsv3.md

-## Create a test issuer issued Certificate valid for 1 year with EC Key and AutoRenewal set for 1 month before expiry using the same key.
+## Create a test issuer issued Certificate valid for 1 year with HSM RSA Key and AutoRenewal set for 1 month before expiry using the same key.
 ~~~ java
 // TODO: Implement and Verify the usage.
 CertificateAsyncClient certificateAsyncClient = CertificateAsyncClient.builder()